WMQU: History

-Sale

 In July 2012, it was announced that WGRY and sister stations WGRY-FM and WQON were being sold by William Gannon to Sheryl and Jerry Coyne (d/b/a Blarney Stone Broadcasting, Inc.).
 Gannon expressed a desire to get out of the broadcasting business after suffering a stroke in the summer of 2011.
 No change to any of the stations' formats was planned.
-The sale was consummated on October 2, 2012 for consideration of $425,000.
+The sale was consummated on October 2, 2012, for consideration of $425,000.

-On January 14, 2013 WGRY-FM and adult contemporary-formatted sister station WQON 101.1 FM swapped call letters, and the new 100.3 WQON changed its format from country to Rock & Roll, branded as "Q100.3, The Only Place for Rock & Roll".
+On January 14, 2013, WGRY-FM and adult contemporary-formatted sister station WQON 101.1 FM swapped call letters, and the new 100.3 WQON changed its format from country to Rock and Roll, branded as "Q100.3, The Only Place for Rock & Roll".
 Home of Detroit Lions Football, University of Michigan Football/Basketball and Voice of Grayling Viking High School Sports.
+On February 18, 2013, WGRY changed its format from adult standards to sports, with programming from CBS Sports Radio.

 On January 15, 2016, WGRY changed its call sign to WMQU.

-On March 1, 2016 WMQU became an affiliate of Baraga Radio based in Traverse City airing Catholic programming.
-The station is still owned by Blarney Stone Broadcasting but is being leased to Baraga for 7 years, and is planned to be donated outright to Baraga at the conclusion of the lease.
+On March 1, 2016, WMQU became an affiliate of Baraga Radio based in Traverse City airing Catholic programming.
+The station is still owned by Blarney Stone Broadcasting but was leased to Baraga for seven years, and was planned to be donated outright to Baraga at the conclusion of the lease.
 This changed a bit in October 2019, when WMQU's lease was handed to Immaculate Heart Media, owners of Relevant Radio.

-CBS Sports Radio programming continues to be aired on WGRY-FM which is branded as "Y-101.1."
+CBS Sports Radio programming continued to be aired on WGRY-FM which is branded as "Y-101.1".

+The planned donation to Relevant Radio fell through in February 2024, and WMQU went silent.
+Blarney Stone Broadcasting would return the WMQU license to the FCC, which cancelled it on October 3, 2024.